dotnsf/tilt/README.md

 - (Optional)You can customize frequency of sending data.

-    - Edit max_data value in public/index.html.
+    - Edit **exports.max_len** value in settings.js.
 You can decrease this number if you want to send more frequent data(but sending more amount of data).
 You can also increate this number if you want to send less frequent data(but sending less amount of data).

     - Default number is 10.

-- Run
+- Run with Node.js

     - ``$ node app``